nasa-gibs/worldview/doc/config.md

 All paths in the document are relative to the options repository root unless specified otherwise.

-After making any changes to the configuration, run ``grunt config`` from the command line to rebuild the configuration for use by the application.
+After making any changes to the configuration, run ``npm run build:config`` from the command line to rebuild the configuration for use by the application.

 ## New Layers